 They began with limited and uncomfortable temporary structures, before gradually improving their accommodation as their families, and other demands, grew.
 The nature of their accommodation placed a significant burden on Marianne and Jane and their children.
 Only towards the end of their lives did they live in what we would now regard as comfortable circumstances.

 Their houses were far from lavish, constructed largely with local materials and labour, some of the latter contributed by Henry and William (and later their sons) as they became experienced in bricklaying, plastering, glazing and painting.
 Most houses were of timber frame and weatherboard construction, few were built of stone.
 In each case the house was accompanied by a garden of vegetables, fruit trees and ornamentals.
 The houses had a limited lifespan - relocation, the peripatetic demands of the mission, and destruction by fire or warfare contributed to this impermanence.
 Only one of their houses survives to this day- Henry and Marianne's 'Retreat'.

-Paihia was principal site of the Anglican mission and initially the focus of their building, and it was there, and at nearby Pakaraka, that Henry and Marianne spent most of their lives.
+Paihia became the principal site of the Anglican mission and the focus of their building after Hohi and Kerikeri, and it was there, and at nearby Pakaraka, that Henry and Marianne spent most of their lives.
 William and Jane joined them but later moved to Waimate and then to the East Coast where they remained for many years.
 The following gives a brief account of their housing:

 Henry and Marianne